Music (B.A. or B.M.)

 Careers with a Music Degree

-You’ll be well-prepared to pursue a wide variety of careers in music performance and composition, such as:
+You’ll be well-prepared to pursue a wide variety of careers in music performance, education and composition, such as:

 - Acoustics career